batuhanorhn/react-native-expo-redux/README.md

 and the app works!

 Please help me improve this repo or any improvement.
-Create Issues.
-Send Pull Request.
+Create Issues, send pull request.
 Let's use this repo!

 any questions contact me: batuhanorhan44@gmail.com